Wasserstein GANs with Gradient Penalty Compute Congested Transport: Proof of the main theorems

 \subsection{Properties of $\sigma$}

-We begin by collecting several properties of the measure $\sigma$ which will be needed in the proofs of Theorems \ref{thm:weaktheorem} and \ref{thm:strongtheorem}; detailed proofs of these properties are in Appendix \ref{sec:proofsofsigmaproperties}.
+We begin by collecting several properties of the measure $\sigma$ which will be needed in the proofs of Theorems \ref{thm:weaktheorem} and \ref{thm:strongtheorem}.
 If $x$, $y$, and $t$ are sampled independently (as is done in \cite{gulrajani2017improved}), $\sigma$ is the probability distribution defined by the formula

 where $U[0,1]$ is the uniform measure on $[0,1]$, $U[0,1] \otimes \mu \otimes \nu$ is the product measure, and $\pi: [0,1] \times \Omega \times \Omega \rightarrow \Omega$ is the map

 The following lemma guarantees that if $\mu$ and $\nu$ have densities with respect to Lebesgue measure on $\RR^d$ then $\sigma$ also has a density.
 We also provide a formula for this density. \begin{lemma} If $\mu = f(x) dx$ and $\nu = g(x) dx$ then $\sigma $ has a density given by the formula